NazarenoL/travellog/content/settings/site_settings.md

   [](http://localhost:9000/japan)
+footer: >-
-footer: "**THIS IS NOT A TRAVEL GUIDE.**This is a log of my experiences traveling, and so, it shows what I, Naz, experienced and felt in these places.
+  **THIS IS NOT A TRAVEL GUIDE.**This is a log of my experiences traveling, and so, it shows what I, Naz, experienced and felt in these places.
 You may disagree in many things, and that's ok.
-You may enjoy similar things as me, and then this could help you plan your trip."
+You may enjoy similar things as me, and then this could help you plan your trip.

+  Made by myself, based on a Design by [Lauren Hallden](https://laurenhallden.com/ "Lauren Hallden, Designer").
 ---